Harriet Martineau: Ambleside

-Views on Religion, Philosophical Atheism, and Darwin
+Views on religion, philosophical atheism, and Darwin

-1845 she published three volumes of Forest and Game Law Tales.
-In 1846, she resided with her elderly mother, Elizabeth, in Birmingham for some time, following which she then toured Egypt, Palestine and Syria with some friends.
-On her return she published Eastern Life, Present and Past (1848), in which she reports a breakthrough realization standing on a prominence looking out across the Nile and desert to the tombs of the dead, where "the deceased crossed the living valley and river" to "the caves of the death region" where Osiris the supreme judge "is to give the sign of acceptance or condemnation".
+In 1845, Martineau published three volumes of Forest and Game Law Tales.
+In 1846, she resided with her elderly mother in Birmingham for some time, following which she then toured Egypt, Palestine and Syria with some friends.
+On her return she published Eastern Life, Present and Past (1848), in which she reports a realisation standing on a prominence looking out across the Nile and desert to the tombs of the dead, where "the deceased crossed the living valley and river" to "the caves of the death region" where Osiris the supreme judge "is to give the sign of acceptance or condemnation".
 Her summary: "the mortuary ideas of the primitive Egyptians, and through them, of the civilized world at large, have been originated by the everlasting conflict of the Nile and the Desert".

 This epiphany changed the course of her life.
 Eastern Life expressed her concept that, as humanity passed through one after another of the world's historic religions, the conception of the deity and of divine government became at each step more and more abstract and indefinite.
 She believed the ultimate goal to be philosophic atheism, but did not explicitly say so in the book.
 She described ancient tombs, "the black pall of oblivion" set against the paschal "puppet show" in the Church of the Holy Sepulchre, and noted that Christian beliefs in reward and punishment were based on and similar to heathen superstitions.
 Describing an ancient Egyptian tomb, she wrote, "How like ours were his life and death!...
 Compare him with a retired naval officer made country gentleman in our day, and in how much less do they differ than agree!"
 The book's "infidel tendency" was too much for the publisher John Murray, who rejected it.
 Martineau's biographer, Florence Fenwick Miller, wrote that "all her best moral and intellectual faculties were exerted, and their action becomes visible, at one page or another" of this work.
-Eastern Life, Present and Past marked an important chapter in Martineau's life as it documented her move away from Unitarianism towards atheism, which was never fully achieved.
+Eastern Life, Present and Past marked an important chapter in Martineau's life as it documented her move away from Unitarianism towards atheism, which was never completed.
 This shifting of religiosity can best be seen in her instruction to travel with the hopes of gaining a historical understanding of holy places and in her critiques on biblical literalism, as influenced by Samuel Taylor Coleridge.
 Eastern Life, Present and Past is also important historically, as Billie Melman notes, it was the "first feminine travelogue proper that is not an account of a pilgrimage."
 In her doing so, Martineau's so-called "anti-pilgrimage" became an important point in the growth of female academia, as well as an addition to the growing field of Egyptology.